chef/supermarket/README.md

 Create a new application and register it on oc-id (I called my application "Application:Supermarket Development").
 Set the callback url to http://localhost:3000/auth/chef_oauth2/callback or whatever localhost domain you use.

-Open up the .env.development file in your local copy of the Supermarket repo.
-Replace these values:
+In your local copy of the Supermarket repo, copy the .env file to .env.development.
+Open up .env.development and replace these values:

   ```
   CHEF_OAUTH2_APP_ID=YOUR_CHEF_OAUTH2_APP_ID